 For M.Ed. candidates only (except Adult Ed.).
 In lieu of the thesis, capstone project, written comprehensive and oral follow-up examination, or practicum, the M.Ed. student will submit and defend an Action Research Project and will maintain a Graduate Candidate File (GCF) in ALCA.
 M.Ed. program options require three checkpoints: Milestone 1, Milestone 2, and Milestone 3.
-Below are procedures and details for M.Ed. candidates:
+Below are procedures and details for M.Ed.

 Required during first semester of enrollment.
 M.Ed. students will complete the course requirements for EDUC 5010/Graduate Study Seminar, will establish an ALCA account, and will contact graduate advisory committee members once they are assigned.
-Also during the first semester, M.Ed. students will complete Milestone 1 by meeting with the graduate advisory committee or its chair, by completing the graduate advisory committee form, by having the appropriate credentials and required paperwork submitted to the Office of Graduate Studies (FA #212), by putting in appropiate materials to the Graduate Candidate File in ALCA, and by going over program expectations with the graduate advisory committee.
+Also during the first semester, M.Ed. students will complete Milestone 1 by meeting with the graduate advisory committee or its chair, by completing the graduate advisory committee form, by having the appropriate credentials and required paperwork submitted to the Office of Graduate Studies (RH #212), by putting in appropriate materials to the Graduate Candidate File in ALCA, and by going over program expectations with the graduate advisory committee.
 All of these elements are required before further enrollment in graduate courses are allowed.

 Required three (3) semesters before graduation.
 M.Ed. students will complete EDUC 5933/Classroom Research and Institutional Effectivness with a passing grade and will submit the final research proposal and instructor's rubric with comments to the graduate advisory committee chair, who will then evaluate the course instructor's comments and the student's proposal to determine readiness for Milestone 2.
-To complete Milestone 2, the student will schedule a meeting with his/her graduate advisory committee and will present the Action Research Proposal to committee members.
+The student will then schedule a meeting with his/her graduate advisory committee and will present the Action Research Proposal to committee members.
+After committee approval, the candidate will secure IRB approval to complete Milestone 2.
 The student will also continue to put in appropriate materials to the Graduate Candidate File in ALCA.
 All of these elements are required before further enrollment in graduate courses are allowed.
-At this point, students should receive a letter of candidacy from the Office of Graduate Study.
+At this point, students should receive a letter of candidacy from the Office of Graduate Studies.